 |180 to 200 pounds||6’10” to 7’2″||6’8″ to 7’2″|

 |200 + pounds||7’2″ +||7’2″ +|

 Hybrid surfboards let you live through and experience the waves from just about every portion of the waters for hours of fun.
 They are the perfect shredders for intermediate to advanced riders who are always seeking the ultimate thrill.

-While hybrid surfboards are the best of both worlds, it still won’t beat the feeling you get riding the shortboard.
+While hybrid surfboards are the best of both worlds, they still won’t beat the feeling you get riding the shortboard.
 Yet, it is not a bad idea to include this as part of your board collection.

 If you are on the lookout for a hybrid surfboard to add to your quiver, we hope that you begin your search with any of the hybrid surfboards on our list.
 Of course, your thoughts are always welcome, too.
-Hit us in the comments section below if you know of a hybrid surfboard that we missed to mention.
+Hit us in the comments section below if you know of a hybrid surfboard that we missed mentioning.

 FAQs (Frequently Asked Questions)

 Q: How to surf with a hybrid surfboard?

 A: Riding a hybrid surfboard almost feels like surfing with a shortboard.
 While we advise that you take hybrid surfboards out in waist-high to overhead swells, you can also take them to smaller waves – as long as you know what you are doing.

 Hybrid surfboards’ design makes your entry into the waves early.
 This means you don’t need to paddles as hard as you would with a shortboard.
 Since the rocker profile is lover, you also do not have to pump as you should with the previous either.
 Hybrid surfboards make your ride a more cruiser-friendly ride.